Vowel Teams Activities

 Hey there, fellow primary school teachers!
 Today, we’re diving into the world of vowel teams activities and how to teach them effectively.
 Whether you’re a seasoned pro or a newbie in the education game, this blog post is your go-to resource for mastering vowel teams in your classroom.

-What Are Vowel Teams?
+What Are Vowel Teams and Vowel Digraphs?

 Vowel teams, simply put, are pairs or groups of two or more vowels that work together to create a specific sound within a word.
 These dynamic duos and trios are like the Batman and Robin of phonics, joining forces to produce unique vowel sounds.
 Some common examples include “ea” in “team” and “ie” in “pie.”